OfficeDev/office-scripts-docs/docs/resources/samples/email-images-chart-table.md

 ---
-title: 'Email the images of an Excel chart and table'
+title: Email the images of an Excel chart and table
-description: 'Learn how to use Office Scripts and Power Automate to extract and email the images of an Excel chart and table.' ms.date: 06/29/2021 ms.localizationpriority: medium
+description: Learn how to use Office Scripts and Power Automate to extract and email the images of an Excel chart and table. ms.date: 06/29/2021 ms.localizationpriority: medium
 ---